fanonym/h72s/README.md

 ## Notes

 - This addon doesn't download files but streams them through stremio-local-addon
-- Streaming quality depends on the source file quality from Hellspy.to
+- Streaming quality depends on the source file quality from HS
 - No registration or login required

 ## License